AI AND AUTOMATION

 Most cost overruns in AI implementation trace back to one decision: skipping discovery and going straight to build.
 The vendor gives a number, the client approves it, and scope expands because neither party understood the integration surface or the edge cases in the workflow.

-A $999 Discovery Audit produces a workflow map, automation opportunities, an ROI and risk readout, and a recommended build path.
-That readout becomes the basis for a fixed-price build quote, and the fee is credited toward the build.
-Larger or more complex scopes may move into a quoted Discovery Sprint after the intro call.
+A $999 Current State Assessment produces a workflow map, automation opportunities, an ROI and risk readout, and a recommended build path.
+That readout becomes the basis for a fixed-price build quote, and the fee is credited under the published terms toward one implementation SOW of $12,000 or more signed within 30 calendar days and applied to the final invoice; the Defined Automation Build does not qualify.
+Larger or more complex scopes may move into a custom-scoped Current State Assessment after the AI Strategy Call.

 ---